atrahhdis/mahasivipassana/content/the-progress-of-insight-map.md

 - [Visuddhimagga - The Path of Purification](https://github.com/atrahhdis/visuddhimagga)

 &nbsp;
+### In This Very Life by U Pandita

+A brief reference on the Poi map can be found in the appendix of U Pandita's book [In This Very Life](http://vipassanasangha.free.fr/=PDF/inthisverylife.pdf).

+&nbsp;
 ### The Seven Stages of Purification and The Insight Knowledges book by Venerable Matara Sri Nanarama Mahathera

 This book is based on a series of discourses on meditation which Venerable Matara Sri Nanarama Mahathera gave to his pupils in 1977.

-You can download this book, using the following link:
+You can download it, using the following link:

 - [The Seven Stages of Purification and The Insight Knowledges](https://mahasivipassana.com/downloads/pdf/the_seven_stages_of_purification_and_the_insight_knowledges.pdf) *([original source](http://www.buddhanet.net/pdf_file/bm7insight.pdf))*

 &nbsp;
-### Audio
+## Audio

 #### Anagarika Munindra's talk on the progress of insight